 - 3. To install a replacement backup battery, remove the adhesive protector and press the battery into place in the same well that it was removed from the right speaker. - 4.
-Guide its cable into the channel along the right speaker.

-5. Connect the cable to the logic board.

-Note 1: The MacBook Pro (17-inch) connector is keyed to install only one way.

-Note 2: The MacBook Pro (17-inch Core 2 Duo) JST connector can be reconnected using either your finger or a black stick.
+Guide its cable into the channel along the right speaker. - 5.
+Connect the cable to the logic board. - Note 1: The MacBook Pro (17-inch) connector is keyed to install only one way. - Note 2: The MacBook Pro (17-inch Core 2 Duo and 17-inch 2.4GHz) JST connector can be reconnected using either your finger or a black stick.